enosix/ghac-salesforce-deploy/README.md

 This action will log in to Salesforce, create a new scratch org, install packages if provided, and add a comment if the event is a pull request.
 The URL of the created scratch org will be available as an output of the action.

+If the step fails on a non-pr acion, it will automatically attempt to retry the job three times.
+On PRs, a failure is not retried automatically.